fuzzdbunit/fuzzdbunit/readme.md

 Fuzzing is also used by bad guys for finding weaknesses in software code.
 Therefore, every piece of software should be fuzzed in order to find bugs before bad guys do.
-Usually, fuzzing is executed by security researchers during application security testing (DAST), that is when the application is tested in a preprod environment.
+Usually, fuzzing is executed by penetration testers during application security testing (DAST), that is when the application is tested in a preprod environment.
 However, this is inefficient and time consuming, for several
 reasons:
 * bugs are found late in the SDLC